ipld/go-ipld-prime/doc/schema.md

 the older version of the data go away, migration is less a thing that you do;
 and more a state of mind.
 Migration has to be seamless at any time.

+Migration comes in two parts:

+1. Understand what data we have;
+2. and having a process to map it into the format of data we want.

+We'll spend a few sections on part 1, and then get on to part 2.

 ### Using Schema Match checking as Version Detection

 We don't include any built-in/blessed concepts of versioning in IPLD Schemas.